adriantombu/orion/README.md

 The build directory (the files that will be deployed into production)

 `/static`
-All the assets you want to use (images for articles, for exemple)
+All the assets you want to use (images for posts, for exemple)

 `/themes`
 It contains the different themes you can use, each folder representing a them with it's own assets: html layout, css, images, ...

 ### Front matter
-We can use the following values in articles, which will be located at the top of the file in between `---`.
+We can use the following values in posts, which will be located at the top of the file in between `---`.

 Some of those values can be set globally in the `config.yaml` file

 ```
 ---
 title: My great title
-description: This is a small summary of my article
+description: This is a small summary of my post
 slug: my-super-slug
 canonical:
 robots: